Frontiers4LCD/Frontiers4LCD.github.io/_pages/call.md

 layout: page
 permalink: /submissions/
 title: Call for Papers
 description: We invite researcher in machine learning, control and dynamical systems to submit their latest work to our ICML 2023 workshop.
+Accepted papers will be presented as posters during the poster sessions.
+Selected works will also be highlighted as contributed talks.
 nav: true
 nav_order: 3
 ---